-Natural methods of birth control include fertility awareness-based methods, diaphragm, condoms, and the copper IUD or Paragard.
+Natural or non-hormonal contraceptive methods include fertility awareness-based methods, the diaphragm, condoms, and the copper IUD or Paragard.

 Fertility awareness methods

 Fertility awareness-based methods (FAM) works because women are fertile for only six days per cycle.
 To avoid pregnancy, simply determine your fertile days and then abstain or use a barrier method.

 FAM is scientific because it uses the objective sign of body temperature, cervical fluid, or cervix changes (or all three).
 It’s different from the rhythm method which is an old style of FAM that relies solely on dates on a calendar.

 The simplest type of fertility awareness method is the Daysy Fertility Monitor, which is a computer that measures your body temperature and does all the calculations for you.
 It’s a certified medical device that undergoes independent quality testing every year.